Stephanie Nowers

 Accomplishments

-I have pushed to repeatedly lower the mill rate to reduce property taxes and have vehemently opposed measures to raise the Assembly and mayor’s salary.
+• I have voted repeatedly to lower the mill rate to keep property taxes down and opposed measures to raise the Assembly and mayor’s salary.
 I believe leadership starts at the top and that you serve your community as a public service.

 My Positions

-Growing up in a military family, I learned the value of pinching pennies and getting the most out of a dollar.
-With variable oil prices and inflation, we will need to make sure we live within our means.
-As an Assembly member, I pledge to keep a sharp eye on the pocketbook, but also look to the future and not shortchange our future by making decisions that undercut our ability to grow.
+• Growing up in a military family, I learned the value of pinching pennies and getting the most out of a dollar.
+With variable oil prices and inflation, we need to make sure we live within our means.
+As an Assembly member, I keep a sharp eye on the pocketbook, and also look to the future to ensure we don’t shortchange our future by making decisions that undercut our ability to grow.

-The Valley is the fastest growing place in the state.
+• The Valley is the fastest growing place in the state.
 When I moved here in 1995, there were under 50,000 people living in Mat-Su.
 Now we are over 110,000 and still climbing.
 That growth has brought prosperity but also new challenges.
-I have worked to encourage growth but also keep the qualities and way of life that draw people to live here including the affordable housing, good schools, and access to trails, hunting and the outdoors.
+I have worked to encourage growth, but also keep the way of life that drew us here in the first place including the affordable housing, good schools, and access to trails, hunting and the outdoors.

 District 2 includes: